Gadolor

 “I can’t let you walk into that pit,” Andel had cried as they argued, “I couldn’t bear it if they caught you.”
 His voice was angry—this meant he knew she was right.

 Slowly, he sighed and nodded.
-Giving her some money to spend, he begged, “Go get us a tent.
-Step surely, my love.”
+Waving toward her belt where she carried their money, he begged, “Go get us a tent.
+Step surely, my lady.”

-Eventually, Entressa found a tailor’s shop and bargained for a large square of canvas.
+Eventually, Entressa found a tailor’s shop and bargained for a large square of oilcloth.
 The small place was full of men who cared little for a hooded servant girl, but she managed to get what she needed without great trouble.
-The tailor even oiled it for her, which would help keep off the rain.
+The tailor tied it up with string into a lumpy, folded brown package.

 “Ah,” Andel cried, “Thank heaven you’re back.”